 Obtaining an undergraduate and a certificate in GIS within two years (normally it would take more than two years)

 Guaranteed admittance into the MS program with an undergraduate GPA of 3.5 (see above).

 Finishing the MS program in one year

 The 2+1 program is suitable for students who have finished two years of college and who are ready to commit to full-time enrollment for three years.

-Applicants interested in the 2+1 Track must meet with the Urban Studies Advisor to discuss eligibility and complete necessary paperwork.
-To be admitted to the 2+1 program, applicants must first be admitted to the University of Washington Tacoma and either the Urban Studies or Sustainable Urban Development major.
+Applicants interested in the 2+1 Track must meet with the Urban Studies Advisor to discuss eligibility and complete the necessary paperwork.
+To be admitted to the 2+1 program, applicants must first be admitted to the University of Washington Tacoma, and either the Urban Studies or Sustainable Urban Development major.